datalad-handbook/book/docs/beyond_basics/101-147-riastores.rst

             Link UKBiobank on supercomputer usecase once ready

          shows how this feature can come in handy.

-.. [#f5] Special remote capabilities of a RIA store can be disabled at the time of RIA
-         store creation by passing the option ``--storage-sibling=off`` to the :command:`datalad create-sibling-ria` command.

 .. [#f6] To re-read about publication dependencies and why this is relevant to
          annexed contents in the dataset, checkout section :ref:`sharethirdparty`.